Noahbryson/Noahbryson/README.md

 # Hi, I’m @Noahbryson
-- I am a Biomedical Engineer working in Medical Devices and Neuroscience Research.
+- I am a Biomedical Engineer working on Medical Devices and Neuroscience Research.
+  - More specifically, I research brain networks, primarily anxiety/fear and motor regions.

+- I am currently a PhD Candidate at Washington University in St. Louis in the Departments of Biomedical Engineering and Neurosurgery.

 - I’m interested in all things Neuroscience, Electrical Engineering, Data Science and how these topics can intersect.

 <!---